SigNoz/signoz.io/blog/2021-10-01-hacktoberfest.md

 ---
-title: SigNoz is taking part in Hacktoberfest!
+title: SigNoz is taking part in Hacktoberfest - 2022!
 slug: hacktoberfest
-date: 2021-10-01
+date: 2022-10-03
 tags: [SigNoz, Open Source]
 authors: ankit_anand
-description: As an open-source project, we are excited to announce that SigNoz is participating in Hacktoberfest!..
+description: As an open-source project, we are excited to announce that SigNoz is participating in Hacktoberfest 2022!..
 image: /img/blog/2021/10/hacktoberfest_signoz_new-min.webp
 keywords:
   - hacktoberfest